 Asha Pruitt was born to lead.
 Not only is she Youth Mayor Pro Tempore of Millcreek City and the president of her school’s Political Activist Club, but she’s also the Executive Director of March for Our Lives Utah, helping that group register 2,000 new voters and raise $12,000 for gun reform.
 She has written slam poems about being the child of an immigrant, debated narrative arguments using queer theory, and directed a one-act comedy satirizing climate change deniers.
 Asha will focus her education on becoming a human rights lawyer and, one day, a U.S. Senator.

-As an immigrant herself, Sofia Catalina Negrete-Retamales strives to eliminate the injustices faced by immigrants and minorities.
+Sofia Catalina Negrete-Retamales strives to eliminate the injustices faced by immigrants and minorities.
 The Copper Hills High (West Jordan) senior serves as President of the Latinos In Action program, co-founded the first Women Inspiring Strength and Empowerment club, and particpates in her school's National Honors Society, Hope Squad, and Slam Poetry team.
 She also interned at Comunidades Unidas, where she drafted a petition for compassionate immigration reform and delivered it to Utah's Cngressional representatives in Washington, D.C.

 We are grateful for the support of the B. W. Bastian Foundation, the McCarthey Family Foundation, and other private donors for this year’s scholarship program.